< />

 Is it normal to gain weight during your period?

 Yes!
-It's totally normal to gain weight during your period: your body is going through a regeneration time and uses different energy sources to help make this happen.
+It's completely normal to gain weight during your period: your body is going through a regeneration time and uses different energy sources to help make this happen.
 Your body weight can fluctuate between two to five kilos during your menstrual cycle.

 The menstrual cycle comprises two processes that interact and overlap — one happening in the ovaries and one in the uterus.
 The brain, ovaries, and uterus work together and communicate through gut hormones.